 Examines selected problems and issues of current interest in religion.
 Investigates how the Western film industry has depicted Christianity, the Bible, and the critical themes of Christian thought.
-Prerequisite: ENG 111.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
 Lecture 3 hours per week.